-- Review and approve data and modeling assumptions for use in IRM Study. - Review and approve final IRM Study prepared by ICS [Installed Capacity Subcommittee]. - Establish and approve the final NYCA IRM requirement for the next capability year.
-(See Section 5). - To the extent practicable, ensure that the schedule for the above approvals allows that the timeline requirements in Section 2.2 are met. - Notify the NYISO of the NYCA IRM requirements and meet with NYISO management as required to review IRM Study results. - Make IRM requirement study results available to state and federal regulatory agencies and to the general public.
+- Review and approve data and modeling assumptions for use in IRM Study. - Approve sensitivity studies to be run. - Review and approve final IRM Study prepared by ICS [Installed Capacity Subcommittee]. - Establish and approve the final NYCA IRM requirement for the next capability year (See Section 5). - To the extent practicable, ensure that the schedule for the above approvals allows that the timeline requirements in Section 2.2 are met. - Notify the NYISO of the NYCA IRM requirements and meet with NYISO management as required to review IRM Study results. - Make IRM requirement study results available to state and federal regulatory agencies and to the general public.